Marcell Ozuna Player Props: Braves vs. Phillies

-After going 1-for-4 in his last game, Marcell Ozuna and the Atlanta Braves take on the Philadelphia Phillies (who will start Ranger Suarez) at 6:40 PM ET on Tuesday.
+Marcell Ozuna and his .385 on-base percentage over his past 10 games (61 points higher than his season-long percentage), will be in action for the Atlanta Braves versus the Philadelphia Phillies and Aaron Nola on June 21 at 6:40 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Rockies.
+He had a one-hit showing in his most recent game (1-for-4) against the Phillies.

 Marcell Ozuna Game Info & Props vs. the Phillies